tomaskraus/line-transform-machines/README.md

 See that input file name & line is present in the error message automatically;)

-By default, the saved output file contains values before error has been thrown:
+If output is a file, it contains computed values before error has been thrown:

 Output file (`./examples/normalized.txt`):